project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 ^^^^^^^^^^^^^^^^
 **Gait instruction:** This is a instruction to start the sent gait right now, if this is possible.

-**Stop:** This message can stop a looping gait(such as walk).
-After receiving the stop message the |m4| exoskeleton will go to the standing pose.
+**Stop:** This message can stop a repeating gait (such as walk).
+After receiving the stop message the exoskeleton will go to the standing pose.

 .. todo:: (Tim) link this to the march_safety documentation.